 Bullish Opening Range Breakout Setup

-A bullish ORB occurs when price breaks above the opening range.
-Here’s how to trade it
+A bullish ORB occurs when the price breaks above the opening range.
+Here’s how to trade it:

-- Wait for the first 15-minute range to complete.
+- Wait for the initial range to complete.

 - Identify the high and low of this range.